confluentinc/cmf-sdk-go/README.md

 # CMF-SDK-GO

-This repository contains auto-generated golang SDK for interacting with Confluent Manager for Apache FLink on confluent on-premise.
+This repository contains auto-generated golang SDK for interacting with Confluent Manager for Apache Flink on Confluent Platform on-premise.

 ## Compatibility